engineyard/ey_services_api/README.md

 # EY Services API

-This gem provides basic ability to interact with Engine Yard as a service partner (e.g. [http://www.engineyard.com/partners/platform-services](http://www.engineyard.com/partners/platform-services)).
+This gem provides basic ability to interact with Engine Yard as an Add-on service partner (e.g. [http://www.engineyard.com/partners/platform-services](http://www.engineyard.com/partners/platform-services)).

 All operations happen on the connection.
 First it must be setup.
 For example: